 - Extra places

-- Look which offers you are still eligible for
+- Find offers that you are still eligible for

 - Low-risk casino